Course Development and Enrichment:

 - One convenient option is to utilize our ongoing partnership with Columbus Metropolitan Library.
 Please refer to the OSU-CML Service Learning Template.

-- Describe the anticipated community benefit and impact of the service project.
+- Describe the anticipated community benefit and impact of the service activities.

 Preparation for service

-- What type of preparation for service will your students need, for example: cultural sensitivity, expectations for time and effort, and other considerations?
+- What type of preparation for service will your students need, for example: cultural sensitivity and bias training, expectations for time and effort, any training provided by the partner organization, and other considerations?

 - Describe structured assignments/activities to facilitate connection of the service activity with academic concepts and to encourage critical thinking.